 I ate rat and impala brain smoothies and a skewer with all raw turkey insides on it.
 Nothing in a challenge was easy to eat.
 Our whole life for weeks was about being good little celebrities who fought hard so we could win miniscule treats.
 One day I won two small cubes of chocolate and it was the happiest moment of my life.
 I know it sounds silly but it starts to become your reality when you are in there for so long and it’s the little things that make you happy.

-For the full article grab the August 2017 issue of MAXIM Australia.
+For the full article grab the August 2017 issue of MAXIM Australia from newsagents and convenience locations.
+Subscribe here.